AppImage/docs.appimage.org/source/packaging-guide/appimage-creation-tools/pkg2appimage.rst

 ``.yml`` is an extension used for *YAML*, a format to describe data.
 Similarly to JSON, it combines associative lists (key-value pairs, also known as maps or dicts), lists and scalar values (like strings).

-The format of these :code:`.yml` files is not part of the AppImage :ref:`specification <ref-appimage-specification>` (which describes the AppImage container format) or :ref:`reference implementation <reference-implementation>` (which implements a conforming runtime and a tool to create conforming AppImages); it is just defined and used by the pkg2appimage project.
+The format of these :code:`.yml` files is not part of the AppImage :ref:`specification <appimage-specification>` (which describes the AppImage container format) or :ref:`reference implementation <reference-implementation>` (which implements a conforming runtime and a tool to create conforming AppImages); it is just defined and used by the pkg2appimage project.

 This section provides an introduction to the recipe structure and a few examples describing how to use all the advanced features.